-The shake ends by the under appoggiatura or turn, connected with the following note.
-This consists of the lowest note, and is followed by the principal secte.
+The Shake ends by the under - appogiatura or turn, connected with the following note.
+This consists of the lowest note and is followed by the principal note.

-In concluding a cadence or shake, sometimes the following inferior and superior turn is made:
+In concluding a Cadence or shake, sometimes the following inferior and superior turn is made.

-Generally the turn (at least in modern compositions) is written with small notes: where this is not the case, the scholar has to supply them; but there are also shakes which, on account of their shortness, or on account of the succeeding passages, do not admit of a concluding turn.
+Generally the Turn, (at least in modern compositions) is written with small notes, where this is not the case, the Scholar has to supply them; but there are also Shakes, which on account of their shortness, or on account of the succeeding passages, do not admit of a concluding turn.

-To the Violinist, the shake is the most difficult of all ornaments, and to perform it well requires, like the staccato, a natural capability for it.
-Yet this, by practice, is more easily to be conquered than the staccato.
+To the Violinist the Shake is the most difficult of all Ornaments, and to perform it well, requires like the staccato, a natural capability for it.
+Yet this by practice, is more easily to be conquered than the staccato.

-The shake must be perfect in the intonation; the scholar has therefore to observe whether the appogniatura, with which it is to be braten, lies a half or a whole tone from the principal note, and then try at each beat of this interval to stop always perfectly true.
+The Shake must be perfect in the intonation; the Scholar has therefore to observe whether the Appropriatura with which it is to beaten, lies a half or a whole tone from the principal note, and then try at each beat of this interval to stop always perfectly true.

-It is not unfrequent, even with Violinists otherwise possessing a perfect intonation, to beat the shake with the half tone too high, and, particularly towards to close, to extend their trilling finger too far from the principal note.
-Sometimes the shake with the whole tone, especially in the higher and close positions, is often played too high; i. e., instead of the interval of a second, the minor or even major third is used, which sounds execrably disgusting to every well-educated ear.
-Again, therefore, I strongly urge the acquirement of a perfect intonation in the shake.
+It is not unfrequent even with Violinist, otherwise possessing a perfect intonation, to beat the Shake with the half tone too high, and particularly towards its close, to extend their trilling finger too far from the principal note.
+Sometimes the shake with the whole tone, especially in the higher and close positions is often played too high; i.e. instead of the interval of a second, the minor or even major third is used, which sounds execrably disgusting to every well educated ear.
+Again therefore, I strongly urge the acquirement of a perfect intonation in the shake.

-The beats must be equal, so that neither of the two sounds of which the shake consists is heard more than the other.
+The beats must be equal, so that neither of the two sounds of which the shake consists is heard more than the other

-To obtain a brilliant shake, the scholar should from the first accustom himself to lift the trilling finger high, (i. e., to the first joint of the fixed finger,) and let it fall with force.
-In endeavoring to beat at once a rapid shake, this point is often overlooked by learners; the consequence then is, that in long shakes, the finger, as if lamed, sticks to the string, and a fine and powerful shake is never obtained.
+To obtain a brilliant shake, the Scholar should from the first accustom himself to lift the trilling finger high, (i.e. to the first joint of the fixed finger,) and let it fall with force.
+In endeavouring to beat at once a rapid shake, this point is often overlooked by learners; the consequence then is, that in long shakes, the finger as if lamed, sticks to the string, and a fine and powerful shake is never obtained.

-The scholar has also to guard against too great exertion in forcing a quick and powerful shake, by an unnatural extension of the sinews; the free motion of the trilling finger would only be more obstructed, and much sooner be fatigued.
+The Scholar has also to guard against too great exertion in forcing a quick and powerful shake, by an unnatural extension of the sinews; the free motion of the trilling finger would only be more obstructed, and much somer be fatigued.

+.
 Avoid also the rubbing of the trilling fingers against the fixed one, but give them at once the requisite firm and free position.

 Each finger requires diligent practice in the shake, but the little finger most, on account of its shortness and weakness.
-For although, with every perseverance, it will never be equal in power and rapidity to the second and third finger, (therefore in long and quick shakes, one of these is taken in its stead, by changing the position,) its perfection must not, therefore, be neglected, as in double shakes, and in many successions of shakes, the use of it cannot be dispensed with.
+For altho' with every perseverance, it will never be equal in power and rapidity to the second and third finger, (therefore in long and quick shakes, one of these is taken in its stead, by changing the position. (its perfection must not therefore be neglected, as in double shakes and in many successions of shakes, the use of it cannot be dispensed with.
 Even the first finger, which is never used in simple shakes, (as no shakes are made on open strings,) cannot be spared in some double shakes.